Updated 1 month ago

 Message Trace in the New Exchange Admin Center

 Message trace in Exchange Online allows admins to search and track email flow within their organization over a specified period.
-This feature enables them to verify whether an email was received, rejected, deferred, or successfully delivered.
+It helps identify delivery issues, rejections, delays, or redirections, such as when emails are routed to a Catch-All mailbox, a manager’s mailbox, or other specified destinations.
 It also provides a detailed list of the events that occurred to the message before it reached its final status.

 Benefits of Message Trace: